-- 140. In respect of any ASEP where a minimum quantity of Firm NTS Entry Capacity is demanded (whether by bids placed in the QSEC auction or through agreement of a PARCA) in excess of the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs) in any quarter, National Grid will consider releasing Incremental Obligated Entry Capacity via a PARCA or Non-obligated Entry Capacity via a QSEC Auction to meet that demand. - 141.
-National Grid will, for the quarter in question plus the subsequent thirty one quarters (or less where this would be beyond the period for which capacity has been offered), determine the net present value (NPV) of the revenue from - (a) bids for Quarterly NTS Entry Capacity placed in the QSEC auction which would be accepted if the demand for Incremental Obligated Entry Capacity could be met by Entry Capacity Substitution in accordance with the ECS or as the case may be Non-obligated Entry Capacity; or - (b) the capacity quantity/price profile requested for by the Shipper User or Reservation Party pursuant to a PARCA (see also paragraph 146) which would be accepted if Incremental Obligated Entry Capacity was to be released equal to the quantity of Quarterly NTS Entry Capacity requested. - 142.
-The "quarter in question" will normally be the first quarter following the lead time referred to in paragraph 119 where the aggregate volume of valid bids received and/or capacity quantity/profile requested first exceeds or equals the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs) plus the quantity of Incremental Obligated Entry Capacity that is being considered.
-However, in respect of the QSEC auction, at any given ASEP more than one quantity of Incremental Obligated Entry Capacity may be considered in which case the NPV test may be applied from more than one quarter.
-The NPV test will be applied to each incremental quantity / quarter independently, i.e. to the extent that quantities / quarters overlap, some bids may be considered in more than one test.
-In all cases, all values will be discounted to the relevant quarter on a quarterly basis using a pre-tax real annual discount factor of 5.05% plus inflation (inflation will be taken from Ofgem's Price Control Financial Model, which is updated annually, hence not referenced here).
+- 142. In respect of any ASEP where a minimum quantity of Firm NTS Entry Capacity is demanded (whether by bids placed in the QSEC auction or through agreement of a PARCA) in excess of the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs), National Grid will consider releasing Incremental Obligated Entry Capacity via a PARCA or Non-obligated Entry Capacity via a QSEC Auction to meet that demand. - 143.
+The amount of Incremental Obligated Entry Capacity signalled for release will be the lesser of: - (a) the highest common amount requested in excess of the Unsold NTS Entry Capacity in 4 different gas years; and - (b) the highest amount that satisfies a duration equal to the PARCA minimum duration quantity. - National Grid will, for the quarter in question plus the subsequent thirty one quarters (or less where this would be beyond the period for which capacity has been offered). determine the net present value (NPV) of the revenue from the sum of: - (a) the requested amount of Incremental Obligated Entry Capacity multiplied by the combined Reserve Price plus premium price (if any):

+the requested amount of Unsold NTS Entry Capacity multiplied by the premium price (if any).

+- 145. The "quarter in question" will normally be the first quarter following the lead time referred to in paragraph 121 where the aggregate volume of valid bids received and/or capacity quantity/profile requested first exceeds or equals the Unsold NTS Entry Capacity (minus that reserved pursuant to any PARCAs) plus the quantity of Incremental Obligated Entry Capacity that is being considered.
+However, in respect of the QSEC auction, at any given ASEP more than one quantity of Incremental Obligated Entry Capacity may be considered in which case the quantity duration test in paragraph 143 may be applied from more than one quarter.
+The test will be applied to each incremental quantity / quarter independently, i.e. to the extent that quantities / quarters overlap, some bids may be considered in more than one test.
+In all cases, all values will be discounted to the relevant quarter on a quarterly basis using a pre-tax real annual discount factor of 5.05% plus inflation (inflation will be taken from Ofgem's Price Control Financial Model, which is updated annually, hence not referenced here). - 146.
+For QSEC, where an Incremental Entry Capacity quantity has been identified under paragraph 143, and